JNRowe/vim-configs/dein.rst

         \ 'on_cmd': 'Sleuth',
     \ })

+..

-Increment dates, times, and more
+    “Increment dates, times, and more”

 .. code-block:: vim